Uyugan: Economy

 The Uyugan economy is mainly agriculture and fishing.

 Farming in Uyugan began long before the arrival of the Spaniards.
 The Ivatans loved the land and cultivated many plants for food.

 Isantonino farmers started with root crops, but when the Spaniards arrived, they learned to grow other crops, while introducing livestock and vegetables.
 Farming meant growing root crops—often just enough to feed the farmer's family.

 Camoté and other root crops became Uyugan's most hardy and widely grown crops, but in the 1950s, livestock became more important than root crops on Uyugan farms.
 The government brought breeding bulls and the farmers moved to "mixed" farming on a small scale.

 Uyugan's farms are not scientific, but government agricultural extension workers give direction and support to farming methods.
 The farmers seldom have problems like plant and animal diseases and pests.

 Today's Isantonino farmer still could barely feed his family due to antiquated methods of farming dictated mainly by the topography of the land that at best is unsuitable to agriculture.
 Nevertheless, Uyugan was a leading producer of beef cattle and garlic prior to the global economy.

 Fishing plays a role in partly meeting the fish requirements of the municipality.
 Fishing methods use hook and line and cast nets.

 Situated north of Imnajbu is Madi Bay in Mahatao, one of the richest fishing grounds in all of mainland Batanes, where Isantoninos (Uyugan) along with Isancarnos (Mahatao) and other Ivatans (Ivasays) engaged in coastal fishing.

 Government

+Local government

 Uyugan, belonging to the lone congressional district of the province of Batanes, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Education

 The Schools Division of Batanes governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The Ivana-Uyugan Schools District Office governs the public and private elementary and public and private high schools throughout the municipality.